 - Solar panel kits (including batteries and generators) are being installed in masjids and institutions in India.

-- Panels and lights are being provided to masjids in Gambia and Sierra Leone.
+- Panels and lights are being provided to masjids in Sierra Leone.